 The Library maintains four individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the other nonmajor funds.

-The Library adopts an entity-wide annual appropriated budget for all activities except restricted gifts and related expenditures.
-A budgetary comparison schedule has been provided to demonstrate compliance with this budget.
+The Library adopts an entity-wide annual appropriated budget for its general fund.
+A budgetary comparison schedule has been provided as Required Supplementary Information to demonstrate compliance with this budget.